bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/js-tips/const.md

 ---
 title: const
 weight: 0
 excerpt: Constants are block-scoped, much like variables declared using the let keyword.
-The value of a constant cant be changed through reassignment, and it can't be redeclared.
+The value of a constant cant be changed through reassignment, and it cant be redeclared.
 seo:
     title: 'const'
     description: 'Constants are block-scoped, much like variables declared using the let keyword.
 The value of a constant cant be changed through reassignment, and it can't be redeclared.'